Have a comprehensive eye examination.

 You may think your vision is fine or that your eyes are healthy.
 When it comes to common vision problems, some people do not realise they could see better with glasses or contact lenses.
 In addition, many common eye diseases such as glaucoma, diabetic eye disease and age-related macular degeneration often have no warning signs.
 A comprehensive eye exam is the only way to detect these diseases in their early stages.

-We at InView Opticians offer 30 minute appointments giving us enough time to conduct thorough examinations and importantly offering our patients enough time to ask any questions.
+We at InView Opticians allocate a 45 minute appointment giving us enough time to conduct thorough eye examinations and importantly offering our patients enough time to ask any questions.

 Occasionally there are things that you, as a patient, may forget to ask during your visit.
 We welcome you to ask any questions or discuss any concerns by phone, by email or by popping in to see us.